-Reverse osmosis (RO) water treatment contains a semi-permeable membrane.
-There are two common types of membranes: cellulose acetate (CA) and thin film composite (TFC).
+Reverse osmosis (RO) water treatment contains a semi-permeable membrane and there are two common types: cellulose acetate (CA) and thin film composite (TFC).
 One advantage of the CA membrane is it is more resistant to chlorine than the TFC membrane.
 However, TFC membranes are much more efficient and superior in performance overall compared to CA membranes.